2 Chronicles 22

 Notes

-The detail that Jehu killed "the officials of Judah and the sons of Ahaziah's brothers who attended Ahaziah" (v.
-8) further illustrates the scope of judgment.
-These were not innocent bystanders but members of the royal entourage who had accompanied Ahaziah into his ill-fated alliance with the house of Ahab.
-Their deaths deepened the crisis in Judah by eliminating potential heirs and leaders.
+That Jehu also killed "the officials of Judah and the sons of Ahaziah's brothers who attended Ahaziah" (v.
+8) shows the reach of the judgment.
+These were not innocent bystanders but members of the royal entourage who had shared Ahaziah's alliance with Ahab's house.
+Their deaths deepened Judah's crisis by removing potential heirs and leaders alike.

 The account of Ahaziah's death in verse 9 differs in some details from 2 Kings 9:27-28, which describes Ahaziah being struck while fleeing in his chariot near Ibleam and dying at Megiddo.
 The Chronicler's version has Ahaziah captured while hiding in Samaria and brought to Jehu for execution.
 These may represent different stages of the same event, or the Chronicler may be drawing on an independent tradition.
 What both accounts agree on is that Ahaziah died as a consequence of his involvement with the house of Ahab.